Polish people characteristics. They’re almost impossible to describe.

-Poles know how to create a very good, positive atmosphere in a social situation.
+Poles know how to create a positive atmosphere in a social situation.
 They are hospitable people who value sincerity.
-But that hospitability is always accompanied by alcohol, for without it, the average Pole cannot have fun and celebrate.
+But that hospitability is always accompanied by alcohol; without it, the average Pole cannot have fun and celebrate.
 Attending a Polish wedding and not drinking is almost insulting!

 Polish society values freedom and independence.

 Just ask a Polish woman how free and independent her government makes her feel.
 Many famous Polish women, such as Joanna Kulig, have been vocal about Polish women’s access to healthcare and freedom over their own body.

 On the other side of the political spectrum, more conservative Poles feel like being in the EU is a restriction of their freedom and ability for their country to do as it pleases.

 Politics aside, in genuinely difficult moments, they are able to show solidarity and are capable of making the greatest sacrifices and putting politics and social norms aside.

 You may be thinking about WW2 here as an example, but I would instead like to bring your attention to the solidarity that Poles showed in helping their Ukrainian neighbours during Russia’s ongoing invasion.

 I try to tell myself that this had nothing to do with Poland not liking Russia, but everything to do with Poland wanting to help people in need.

 I believe my impulsive yet honest attempt to characterise Poles is accurate.
 However, I need to emphasize that this describes an ‘average’ Pole.
 There’s a big difference in the lives of Anna the Sales Director in Warsaw and Paweł the truck driver from Sosnowiec or some other small city.

 Each person on the planet is different.
 Every Pole is different, but there are some common traits among people who have been born, raised and educated in this country.